-DENHAM The Jeanmaker has discovered the importance of these visual reviews to their online shopping journey.
+TopVintage has discovered the importance of these visual reviews to enhance their customers’ online shopping journey.
 Learn how TopVintage increased their average order value by 8.33% through their use of UGC in this case study.

 Once you’re leveraging visual reviews, you can start forming a community of people who love your brand and who talk about it on social media.
 Hopefully, with every happy face showing off your clothes, your community will only continue to grow.